 Lecideopsella Höhn., Sber.
 Akad.
 Wiss.
 Wien, Math. -naturw.
 Kl., Abt.
-1 118: 1229 (1909)
+1 118: 1229 (1909).

-Index Fungorum number: IF 2697; Facesoffungi number: FoF 01936, 4 morphological species (Species Fungorum 2021), molecular data unavailable.
+Index Fungorum number: IF 2697; Facesoffungi number: FoF 01936, 4 morphological species (Species Fungorum 2022), no molecular data available.

 Epiphytic on upper and lower surfaces of leaves on various flowering plants.
 Sexual morph: Ascostromata scattered, gregarious, superficial, easily dispersed, visible as flattened, dark grey spots on the host surface, plane-scutate, uni-loculate, which is a ‘cell’ in a network-like structure, glabrous, membranous, lacking ostioles.
 Peridium thin-walled, delicate, thinner towards the apex, poorly-developed at the base, composed of light brown, membranous cells.
 Asci 8-spored, bitunicate, globose to obovoid, with slightly short-curved pedicel or sessile, apically rounded, thick-walled at the apex.
 Ascospores overlapping, lying parallel, irregularly-seriate, hyaline to pale yellowish, oblong, 1-septate, slightly constricted at the septum, smooth-walled.
-Asexual morph: Undetermined (Adapted from Höhnel 1909b).
+Asexual morph: Unknown (adapted from Höhnel 1909b).